fenok/react-router-typesafe-routes/README.md

 // This type accepts 'string | number | boolean' and returns 'string'.
-// We only implement ParamType interface, so this type can only be used for path params. const looseString: ParamType<string, string | number | boolean> = {
+// We only implement ParamType interface, so this type can only be used for path params.
+// For other params, we would need to implement SearchParamType and StateParamType. const looseString: ParamType<string, string | number | boolean> = {
     getPlainParam(value) {
         return String(value);